kumarshantanu/bitumen/README.md

-# starfish
+# springer

 Java JDBC library to emulate key-value store over JDBC backed database.
 Designed for Java 8 and beyond, compatible with Java 5 and upward.

 ## Usage